rscarson/rscarson.github.io/_posts/2024-7-25-embedding_js_with_rustyscript.md

 No really, that's it - a working JS runtime with our shiny new module imported and ready to go - We can now call our module's API at will.

-First, we set up our module's internal value by calling `setValue(5)` - the `::<Undefined>` here just means we don't care about what the function returns:
+First, we set up our module's internal value by calling `setValue(5)`
+- `::<Undefined>` here just means we don't care about what the function returns
+- `json_args!` is a macro taking in a comma-separated list of serializable Rust values we can send to javascript

 ```rust
 use rustyscript::{json_args, Undefined};
 module.call::<Undefined>("setValue", json_args!(5))?;
 ```

-`json_args!` is a macro taking in a comma-separated list of Rust primitives to turn them into serialized values we can send to javascript.

 Now we can get our value back out.